2023 Most Popular Criminal Justice & Corrections Bachelor's Degree Schools in South Carolina

 Criminal Justice majors at USC Upstate take out an average of $31,416 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $191.

-The in-demand bachelor’s degree programs at Columbia College helped the school earn the #4 place on this year’s ranking of the most popular criminal justice and corrections schools in South Carolina.
-Columbia College South Carolina is a small private not-for-profit school located in the midsize city of Columbia.
+A rank of #4 on this year’s list means Columbia College is a great place for criminal justice and corrections students working on their bachelor’s degree.
+Columbia College South Carolina is a small private not-for-profit school located in the medium-sized city of Columbia.

 Women make up 65% of the criminal justice majors at the school.